Project3-GA/frontend/README.md

 - State occasionally disappears/ doesn't save and thus the image in the gallery disappears.

 # Future Plans
+- organizing images by tag
+- refactoring the code base
 ## MVP

 - Users can view all images, view single images, post new images, update images or delete images. ✅